hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfplan.html.md

 empty when viewed as maps, the specific import namespace keys will still be accessible.

--> Note that while current versions of Terraform Cloud source _all_ data (including configuration and state) from the plan for the Terraform run in question, future versions may source data accessed through the `tfconfig` and `tfstate` imports (as opposed to `tfplan.config` and `tfplan.state`) from actual config bundles, or state as stored by Terraform Cloud.
+-> Note that while current versions of Terraform Cloud source configuration and state data from the plan for the Terraform run in question, future versions may source data accessed through the `tfconfig` and `tfstate` imports (as opposed to `tfplan.config` and `tfplan.state`) from actual config bundles, or state as stored by Terraform Cloud.
 When this happens, the distinction here will be useful - the data in the aliased namespaces will be the config and state data as the _plan_ sees it, versus the actual "physical" data.

 ### Function: `module()`